August 9th, 2019

 devel_dump($var) devel_message($var) devel_breakpoint()

-Prints a complex data structure in a pretty way, the same as PHP function kpr().
-Without arguments devel_dump will display the full Twig context.
+Prints a complex data structure in an attractive way, the same as PHP function kpr().
+Without arguments, devel_dump will display the full Twig context.

-Prints a complex data structure in a pretty way in the message area, the same as PHP function dpm().
-Without arguments devel_message display the full Twig context.
+Prints a complex data structure in an attractive way in the message area, the same as PHP function dpm().
+Without arguments, devel_message displays the full Twig context.